Visiting Assistant Professor of Theatre

 He is currently collaborating with a team of theater makers from Atlanta, New Orleans, and the Pioneer Valley and writing "White Mourning," a play about whiteness, parenting, and history.
 Mr. MacAdams has a B.A. in theater and anthropology from Yale University and an M.F.A. in theater directing from Yale University.
 He teaches a range of classes in acting, playwriting, directing, and theater for social change.

 What is presence on stage?
 And how does an actor manifest it?
-In this course, you'll explore acting through an ensemble-based approach that is grounded in embodied listening.
+In this course, you'll explore acting through a hands-on, ensemble-based approach that is grounded in listening.
 The course begins with an exploration of the many stories that you carry, hear, and express through movement.
-We'll then move to language, developing skills of text analysis, vocal presence, and character development - with a particular focus on how words express identity, carry electricity, and resonate in the body.
-Throughout the semester, you'll explore how listening deeply helps foster ensemble - guided by the core belief that dynamic life on stage is found not within oneself but in relationship: to the text, to other performers, and to the world.
+We will then move to theatrical language, developing skills of text analysis and character development.
+Throughout this process, you'll explore how listening deeply helps foster ensemble - guided by the core belief that dynamic life on stage is found not within oneself but in relationship: to the text, to other performers, to the audience, and to the world.
 To supplement your learning process, we will read plays from a range of playwrights who challenge oppressive systems, center voices historically absent from the stage, and create a language to meet a world of crisis and possibility.
 Keywords: Acting, ensemble, theatre, theater, performance